karmada-metrics-adapter

 --skip_log_headers If true, avoid headers when opening log files (no effect when -logtostderr=true)

---stderrthreshold severity logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=false) (default 2)
+--stderrthreshold severity logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=true) (default 2)

 --tls-cert-file string File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert).
 If HTTPS serving is enabled, and --tls-cert-file and --tls-private-key-file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory specified by --cert-dir.